Consistency

 3. For example, the road signage.
 The red colour on signboard is used to warn user with vehicle cannot enter the place.

-1. Consistent with other elements in the elements in the environment
+1. Consistent with other elements in the

 2. Extends the benefit of internal consistencies across multiple, independent design.